Sanshain/benchmarks/README.md

 The test results are not given here, because the author does not see any usefulness in them, and the absolute values on different machines will differ

+## Alternatives:

+If the performance is not good enough in all cases, you can try using [Aerospike](https://aerospike-python-client.readthedocs.io/en/latest/aerospike.html) instead of redis

 ----

 ## Another comparisions: